banuaria/todo-mongodb/README.md

-#using docker as mongodb and nodejs contenterization in creating easy to-do lists
+#using docker as mongodb and nodejs contenterization in creating easy to-do lists <br>
-how it works?
+how it works?<br>
 type on ur terminal "docker-compose build up"